davidwisch/physicscode/site/gettingstarted/python_installation.markdown

 2. Select 'Properties'
 3. Select the 'Advanced' tab
 4. Click the 'Environment Variables' button
-5. In the 'System Variables' section, findn PATH and click the 'Edit' button
+5. In the 'System Variables' section, find PATH and click the 'Edit' button
 6. After the text in the user 'Variable value' box, put the following: C:\Python27

 You may need to Logout/Login before the changes take effect.
 You should now be ready to use Python.